Endless Forms:

 Each player has 2 decks: A habitat deck with 10 habitat cards in it, and a 40-card main deck containing species cards, event cards, and effect cards.
 Just as in nature, your goal is to survive and thrive.
 You will attempt to grow the populations of your desert species cards (by placing counters like coins or dice on them) as much as possible, while your opponent endeavors to do the same.

 At the beginning of the game, habitat cards are drawn and placed in the playing area.
 Players draw cards from their main deck and take turns placing species cards “in” those habitats.
-Species may be predators, like a coyote or a rattlesnake, which can only get counters if they prey on other creatures.
-Other species such as insects or songbirds can get what they need (like nectar and seeds) from their habitat, so they gain counters automatically.
-No animal lives forever, so at the end of each turn, all species lose some counters, and if they reach zero, they are removed from the game.
-The goal of each player is to increase the population of their species as much as possible during each of their 8 turns.
+Species may be predators, like a coyote or a rattlesnake, which can only grow their populations if they prey on other creatures.
+Other species such as insects or songbirds can get what they need (like nectar and seeds) from their habitat, so their populations grow automatically.
+No animal lives forever, so at the end of each turn all populations decline and lose some counters, and if they reach zero they are removed from the game.
+The goal of each player is to increase the populations of all of their species as much as possible during each of their 8 turns.
 The player with the most population counters at the end of the game is the winner.

 Species may benefit from their own special adaptations, or from symbiotic relationships with other creatures.
 Playing effect and event cards can also help your species, or hinder your opponent’s.
 Using your own creativity and ingenuity to determine where to play your cards, and when, can give you an advantage over the other player, and the cards you choose to include in your deck can give you the best odds of ending the game with the largest population.
 Exactly which cards you draw, however, is up to chance, meaning no two games will ever be the same!